American Express Membership Rewards Explained

 • One of the most important things to remember about American Express Membership Reward cards is you can usually only get each card once.
 (Occasionally an offer will be presented without the once-in-a-lifetime rule but that is rare).
 It is also relatively easy to be approved for these cards.
 Because of the once-in-a-lifetime rule, make sure you sign up when the offer is high.

 • Although many of the cards have an annual fee, these are offset by some pretty amazing rewards and incredible signup bonuses.
 Most rewards are offered per calendar year so if you do sign up, you can get them twice by paying one annual fee and then cancel or downgrade the card to a lower or no annual fee card.
 I think this makes them completely worthwhile.
-I like the Platinum Card so much, it will always be in my wallet.
+I like the Platinum card so much, it will always be in my wallet.
 More on that later.

 Transfer Partners